Elilshree-InfoSec/SOC-Analyst-Journey/Splunk/Windows-Security-Logs.md

 - 4769 — burst of requests for many different SPNs from one account in a short window → **Kerberoasting**
 - 4768/4769 using RC4 (`0x17`) instead of AES (`0x12`) → encryption downgrade attempt
 - 4698 (scheduled task) created by an unexpected account or running as SYSTEM
+- 1102 appearing at all, especially right before/after other suspicious activity → attacker attempting to cover their tracks

 ---